What is Dewatering and Groundwater Control?

 No matter what the size of your venture, our highly experienced team can guide you through this process and advise you on the most cost effective and reliable solutions.
 We offer a complete design, installation and maintenance service package so there is a solution for all of your project needs.

 Our installation and management teams have all been trained and qualified through rigorous in-house and external training programmes.
-With over 30 years’ industry leading experience we are well equipped to deal with the difficulties and processes typically faced when installing and maintaining dewatering and groundwater control systems.
+With over 30 years’ industry leading experience as part of WJ Group, we are well equipped to deal with the difficulties and processes typically faced when installing and maintaining dewatering and groundwater control systems.

 WJ Canada has always committed to investing in technology and people, and this has allowed us to lead the way in our industry sector.